Stability for linearized gravity on the Kerr spacetime: Field equations

 \subsection{Linearized Einstein field equations in ORG}

-A calculation using the relations \eqref{eq:ORGcondGHP} and \eqref{eq:ORGlinconnectioncoeffConseq} yield the following lemma, which we state for completeness.
+A calculation using the relations \eqref{eq:ORGcondGHP} and \eqref{eq:ORGlinconnectioncoeffConseq} yields the following lemma, which we state for completeness.
 Observe however that the proof of lemma~\ref{lem:TransportSystem} is directly referring to the equations in appendix~\ref{sec:fieldeqGeneral}.

 \begin{lemma} Under the ORG condition the vacuum linearized Einstein equations can be organized as the transport equations

 together with the set

 and the reality conditions